afschmidt/plot-misc/docs/source/contributing.rst

 3. Bug fixes
 4. New code

 However, we ask that contributors please follow these guidelines when contributing to the package.
-This allows us to retain some level of homogenerity throughout a project and will make it easiy to maintain and improve in the long run.
+This allows us to retain some level of homogeneity throughout a project and will make it easily to maintain and improve in the long run.

 A list of current contributors can be found in the project root.